markgbeckett/zx80/hexld3/README.md

 - It means there is more space for your own machine code (as it stands, you can only save 512 bytes of code and that previously included the HEXLD3 code).

 There are a small number of drawbacks, however:
-- You must never list Lines 1, 2, or 3 of the program, as they will likely crash the computer.
+- You must never list Lines 1, 2, 3, or 4 of the program, as they will likely crash the computer.
 Using `POKE 16403, 10` reduces the risk of this happening.
 - When relocating the code into the REM statements, I needed to remove any code that assembled to 0x76, as this is the end-of-line code for 4K BASIC.

-Moving forward, I plan to make some further improvements and extensions to HEXLD3, as follows:
+Moving forward, I may make some further improvements and extensions to HEXLD3, as follows:

 - [x] Add the improved code-listing capability, which is described by Toni Baker as "level 2" disassembly.
-- [ ] Add features from, later, ZX Spectrum version of HEXLD3 -- including support for adding text and for creating a breakpoint.
+- [x] Add breakpoint routine from the ZX Spectrum version of HEXLD3, which Toni developed later on.
 - [ ] Port the full disassembler from the ZX Spectrum version of the book.

 ## Usage